Originally published April 2019

 I sent in a chapter from the novel.

 When I got my acceptance I was over the moon.
 I found someone to take care of my cats.
 I called my sister who lived in Seattle to ask if I could stay with her while attending the workshop.
 I gave notice.

-This was the Clarion West Workshop’s resurrection after an attempt at establishment in the early 70’s.
+This was the Clarion West Workshop’s resurrection after what I believe was one attempt at establishment in the early 70’s.
 Too talented and devoted women, Marilyn Holt and J.T Stewart, got the ball rolling, inviting writers, finding accommodations, managing fees, reviewing our manuscripts.
 Honestly, of the lineup of six teachers, I only knew of 2: David Hartwell and Norman Spinrad.
 (I read science fiction and fantasy, but I was not a devotee.)

 I learned even more from those I had never heard of before: Terry Carr, Suzy McKee Charnas, Arthur Byron Cover and Vonda McIntyre.

 Many of you already know that Vonda is gone.
 We lost her last week to pancreatic cancer.
-There are dozens and dozens of thoughtful, clever, brilliant remembrances written about her since her death, so this is not really another one.
+There are dozens and dozens of thoughtful, clever, brilliant remembrances written about her since her death.
 In her quiet, stolid way, she helped me bring life to my characters.
 She championed me always, and I felt she saw something there, in my work.

 I’ve not made much money from writing.
-When I learned about Vonda’s Book View Cafe, I immediately applied to join.
+When I learned about Vonda’s Book View Cafe, I immediately applies to join.
 Again, I think Vonda was behind this, still believing in me.